GabrielVaubaillon/SYNTH-schoolproject/README.md

 ## Beginning

-Hi, this is a file to log what we do, to know what we've done and where we're going. *(I'd love make this a LaTeX doc)*
+Hi, this is a file to log what we do, to know what we've done and where we're going. *(I'd love to make this a LaTeX doc)*

 SYNTH is a school project, we are in electronics engineering school, we are three musicians and we wanted to do a synthesizer.
 We want to have a keyboard, and be able to generate our sounds, almost from scratch.
 A teacher agreed with this project,